 I also spent several summers serving as a writing coach to guide kids through the process of writing personal statements for their college applications.

 Though I’m no longer in that job, I’m about as well-versed in the college application process as a person can be.

 Or so I thought.

-Because when it comes to getting my own daughter (now a junior in high school) into college, I’ve got to find a way to turn all that theory I’ve accumulated into something useful in practice.
+Because when it comes to getting my own daughter into college, I’ve got to find a way to turn all that theory I’ve accumulated into something useful in practice.

 In my work, we specifically focused on low-income students, many of who would be the first in their families to go to college; these kids need more support because they often come from families and communities lacking the experience and knowledge of the college planning process.